 The open stance, where the body is more parallel to the net, has gained popularity among professional-level players in recent years.
 It is an advanced stance that requires greater body control to execute, however.

-The open stance can sometimes be used in games on very wide shots where the player may not have enough time position themselves with their body turned sideways.
+The open stance can sometimes be used in games on very wide shots where the player may not have enough time to position themselves with their body turned sideways.
 It can also work for baseline hitters who rarely if ever approach the net.

 8. Keep Your Upper Body Relaxed

 While it may not seem initially intuitive, make sure that your upper body is completely relaxed.
 You want to generate most of your power from your legs, hips, and torso.

 Your arm will, of course, generate a good deal of the power on the swing.
 However, players often emphasize the arm swing far too much and do not use their legs and hips or their body weight to their advantage.

 As you swing through, your torso should rotate.
 Your upper body should move as a unit with your non-hitting arm in front used for balance and orientation.
 If your upper body is relaxed, the rotation around the torso will come naturally.

 9. The Forehand Finish